DylanPatterson0/ETH/README.md

 Discord: ChefDee#9150

-This repository contains small projects that look to provide basic information on current ETH market conditions.
+This repository contains small projects that look to provide basic information on current Ethereum-USD market conditions.